Procedural Knowledge Learning¶

 Note that if an agent designer expects that the path to the previous result found by the search will always exist, a repaired rule should match just as generally as an unrepaired rule.

 But if this is not the case, an agent designer can avoid this situation by modifying the rules that test or augment the substructure of a previous result.
-If those rules are modified so that they match the previous results by referencing them relative to the superstate than the the local substate, EBC will be able create a valid rule without any repair.
+If those rules are modified so that they match the previous results by referencing them relative to the superstate than the the local substate, EBBS will be able create a valid rule without any repair.

 To detect when this is happening, use the 'chunk' stats command.
 It will tell you if any of an agent’s learned rules that required repair.
 If you instruct the explainer to record the chunk, you can also see whether a specific chunk was repaired by looking at the chunk’s individual stats